ICT Professional Services Panel

 Agencies are encouraged to refer to the whole of government ICT Professional Services Panel in the first instance when undertaking a procurement.
 This allows agencies to directly appoint a provider from the panel or to undertake a competitive quoting process between selected panel contractors.
 It is mandatory requirement of the ICT Professional Services Contract that all suppliers enter into a Government Information Technology Conditions (GITC) Head Agreement.

-In the event existing suppliers are unable to supply the required services, agencies may engage suppliers outside the panel arrangement in accordance with Treasurer’s Instruction 1114 Direct/limited submission sourcing: goods and services.
+In the event existing suppliers are unable to supply the required services, agencies may engage suppliers outside the panel arrangement in accordance with Treasurer’s Instruction TI PP-2 Market Approaches, clause 2.18.
 All ICT Professional Service procurement that fall outside the scope of this contract are to be undertaken in accordance with the Treasurer’s instructions.

 As the use of the panel is a non-mandatory contract, agencies can also choose to undertake procurement by standard processes such as an RFQ / RFT rather than select from the panel.